ICEI-PUC-Minas-EC-TI/pmg-ec-2024-1-p1-liec-t1-g1-Robo_Aranha/Documentacao/02-Metodologias Ágeis.md

 As ferramentas utilizadas no projeto foram:

-IDE do Arduíno, e APP INVENTOR
+IDE do Arduino, e APP INVENTOR